By Diane Spicer

 While we're at it, a word about cholesterol is in order.

-Every 5 years you might want to consider a complete lipoprotein panel.
+Every 5 years you might want to consider a complete lipoprotein panel so you can see where you're at with this important contributor to cardiovascular health as a hiker.

-This allows you to monitor how much cholesterol and fat carrying proteins you have in your bloodstream.
+This data allows you to monitor how much cholesterol and fat carrying proteins you have in your bloodstream, and to consider how what you're eating may contribute to your numbers.

 There are "good" lipoproteins and "bad" ones.

-Your health care provider can get you sorted out on which are which, and what your values should be for your age range.
+Your health care provider can get you sorted out on which are which, and what your values should be for your age range and gender.

 Here's a distressing subject for menopausal hikers: urine leakage.

-It can be very distressing to sneeze and feel a spurt of urine.
+It can be very annoying to sneeze and feel a spurt of urine.

 Estrogen, one of our lovely female hormones, is starting to become scarcer (same story as above).